HOME ⦁ ABOUT ⦁ ATTENDING ⦁ VOLUNTEER ⦁ WORKSHOP + CLASSES ⦁ WHO ARE WE? ⦁ CONTACT US

 A lantern (Strongly recommended to navigate through the dark night)

-Messages for the dead written on paper, to be collected by the Reliquary Attendants during line-up and the first half of the procession, to be burned at the river’s edge during the River Ritual.
+Messages for the dead written on paper, to be collected by the Messengers for the Dead both during line-up and when the procession reaches the riverfront.
+These will be burned over the water during the River Ritual.

 Tokens to honor and remember those who have recently passed on, to wear or carry with you.